 What is Heartfulness?

-Heartfulness is a transformative, multicultural approach that integrates mindfulness, compassion, and responsibility with the goal of enhancing well-being and interconnectedness.
-It has evolved over two decades in Stanford classrooms, its origin compassionately crafted by Dr. Murphy-Shigematsu, a clinical and community psychologist from Harvard University.
+Heartfulness is a transformative, multicultural approach to mindfulness that integrates compassion and responsibility with the goal of enhancing well-being and interconnectedness.
+It has evolved over two decades in Stanford classrooms, its origin compassionately crafted by Dr. Murphy-Shigematsu, a psychologist from Harvard University who has been a professor at Stanford for over 20 years.

 - Over 500+ scientific and psychology studies have inspired the Heartfulness curriculum

-Heartfulness experiences have been facilitated for diverse communities, including preschoolers, veterans, university students, school teachers, doctors, and more.
+Heartfulness experiences, workshops, and classes have been facilitated for diverse communities, including preschoolers, veterans, university students, school teachers, doctors, and more.

 Dr. Murphy Shigematsu